halikowski/Portfolio/README.md

   <img src="./images/space3.png" width=170>

 # [Project 3: US Fatal Shootings](https://nbviewer.org/github/halikowski/US_Shootings_Project/blob/main/US_Fatal_Shootings.ipynb)
-  A data exploratory and analysis project focused on data set of fatal police shootings across the years 2015-2017.
-Not only this analyses the shooting victims' directly, but also      separate files like US, but also data sets representing aspects like poverty, schooling or race distribution.
+  A data exploratory and analysis project focused on data set of fatal police shootings in US across the years 2015-2017.
+Not only this analyses the shooting victims' directly, but     also separate files representing aspects like poverty, schooling or race distribution.
 Analysis has been done using Python and it's packages.

   <p float="left">
   <img src="./images/fatal1.png" width=250>